mattermost/docs/source/deployment/sso-saml-adfs.rst

 	.. image:: ../../source/images/adfs_6_configure_certificate_default.PNG

-However, if you would like to set up encryption for your SAML connection, click the **Browse…** button and upload your Service Provider Public Certificate.
+However, if you would like to set up encryption for your SAML connection, click the **Browse** button and upload your Service Provider Public Certificate.

 	.. image:: ../../source/images/adfs_7_configure_certificate_encryption.PNG